 Alternatively, your UFT chapter leader has Welfare Fund enrollment forms.
 Mail one directly to the Welfare Fund at the address on the form.

-- As of March 2016, your doctor must submit your prescriptions electronically, so ask your doctor to order your 90-day supply directly from the Express Scripts Home Delivery Service (800) 723-9182.
+After filling 90 days of maintenance medication locally, mail order is mandatory.
+Your doctor must submit your prescriptions electronically, so ask your doctor to order your 90-day supply directly from the Express Scripts Home Delivery Service at 800-723-9182.

-- The UFT Welfare Fund Drug formulary is a great tool for understanding whether a prescription drug is covered and how to obtain it.
-The formulary is available on the UFT Welfare Fund website.
+The UFT Welfare Fund Drug formulary is a great tool for understanding whether a prescription drug is covered and how to obtain it.

 - A dental HMO (Dentcare) with no co-payment or

-- A Scheduled Benefit Plan that allows you, your spouse or domestic partner, and your eligible dependents to use participating dentists (at no charge or with a small co-payment) or nonparticipating dentists with reimbursement according to the fee schedule.
+- A Scheduled Benefit Plan that allows you to use participating dentists (at no charge or with a small co-payment) or nonparticipating dentists with reimbursement according to the fee schedule.

 The following Welfare Fund benefits are available only for you and not your dependents:

 - Disability insurance.
 Qualifying pedagogues may be covered for $475 per week for a maximum of 52 weeks ($375 per week for paraprofessionals).
 Call the UFT Welfare Fund at 212-539-0500 if you need an application or more details.

 - Death benefit.
 When you enroll in the UFT Welfare Fund, you should designate a beneficiary in case of death.

 - The younger you are, the higher the death benefit will be, starting at $30,000 and declining through the years.